Maximal $\mathrm{PSL_2}$ subgroups of exceptional groups of Lie type

-The module $2_i$ has non-split extensions only with $2_{i\pm 1}$, $6_{i-1,i}$ and $8$, so if there are $2$s but no $6_{i,i-1}$ or $8$ appearing with multiplicity $2$ or above, then $H$ fixes a $2$-space on $\Vmin$: two sets of composition factors (up to field automorphism) satisfy this, so we are down to twenty sets of composition factors.
+The module $2_i$ has non-split extensions only with $2_{i\pm 1}$, $6_{i-1,i}$ and $8$, so if there are $2_i$s in $M(E_7)\downarrow_H$ but no $6_{i,i-1}$ or $8$ appearing with multiplicity $2$ or above, then $H$ stabilizes a $2$-space on $M(E_7)$: two sets of composition factors (up to field automorphism) satisfy this, so we are down to $21$ sets of composition factors.

-There are eighteen (six up to field automorphism) sets of composition factors with no $8$s, and since $2_i$ only has extensions with the $8$, $2_{i\pm 1}$ and $6_{i-1,i}$, and of course there can be no $2$s in the socle of $\Vmin\downarrow_H$, the socle must consist of $6_{i-1,i}$s, plus modules we can remove without exposing $2$s.
-In each case there is a unique $i$ such that $6_{i-1,i}$ appears with multiplicity at least $2$, so this must be the socle and all $2$s must be stacked on top of it in some way.
-In each case we cannot place enough $2$s on top of each $6_{i-1,i}$, and so we must fix a $2$-space in all these cases.
-This reduces us to fourteen sets of composition factors.
+There are, up to field automorphism, six sets of composition factors with no $8$s.
+Since $2_i$ only has extensions with the $8$, $2_{i\pm 1}$ and $6_{i-1,i}$, the socle must consist of copies of $6_{i-1,i}$ for various $i$, plus modules we can quotient out by without a $2_i$ appearing in the socle.
+In each case there is a unique $i$ such that $6_{i-1,i}$ appears with multiplicity at least $2$, so this must be the socle and all $2_i$ must be stacked on top of it in some way.
+In each case we cannot place enough copies of $2_i$ on top of each $6_{i-1,i}$, and so $H$ must stabilize a $2$-space on $M(E_7)$ in all these cases.
+This reduces us to fifteen sets of composition factors.